jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 ## Waves and Void

-The expresions of the Supreme Entity manifest as disturbances as waves in Its Own abstract Mind.
+The expressions of the Supreme Entity manifest as disturbances as waves in Its Own abstract Mind.

+Without these disturbances the Supreme Entity reverts to the peaceful Absolute Entity without Existence.

 These disturbances are caused by the interaction of the 2 Forces of Positive and Negative, called:
 - Yang and Yin in Taoism
 - Shiva and Shakti in Hinduism
-- Love and Strife in
+- Love and Strife in Empedocles' philosophy

+{{< q a="Empedocles" c="On Nature" >}}
+Love unites all into One.
+The same One is ripped through the hate of Strife.
+The One grows from the Many.
+The Many, again, springs from primeval scattering of the One.
+{{< /q >}}

- Again, for those who are allergic to religion, we use Positive and Negative instead.
+Again, for those who are allergic to religion, we use 'Positive' and 'Negative' instead.

 These waves create Existence.

 {{< i s="/graphics/super/reality.svg" a="Waves" c="Before reality is deployed, existence is perfect without any disurbances nor any variety" >}}

+### The Supreme is Everything and Everywhere

 These disturbances creates pockets of void in Existence.

 These have to be filled for Existence to have no holes or 'bugs' or errors.
 These are filled by thinner and subtler waves.
+- physically, these are filled by particles of the the spatial and radiant layer
+  - This is the foundation of free everywhere energy, now called zero point energy
+- metaphysicall, these are filled by particles of the the spatial and radiant strata
+  - This is the foundation of getting inspirtation anytime and anywhere through mentality change

 {{< q a="Rene Descartes" c="Dioptrique" >}}